Trading in the spotlight as Glencore seeks way out of crisis

 What confuses the market further are huge commodities inventories that Glencore traders are sitting on.

-The inventories stood at $18 billion as of June 30, down from $19.5 billion a year earlier, but whether they are oil or copper or aluminium is anyone’s guess.
+The inventories stood at $18 billion as of June 30, down from $19.5 billion a year earlier, but whether they are oil or copper or aluminum is anyone’s guess.

 Technically, inventories could be added to Glencore’s debt - bringing the total to a huge $50 billion - although the company argues inventories could be sold and turned into cash at any moment and therefore should not be counted as debt.